 Ridesharing grows more in popularity every single day thanks to rideshare services like Uber and Lyft.
 Gone are the days when commuters had to adhere to strict public transit schedules, pay exorbitant rates for a taxi, or depend on their own driving to get from place to place.
 Uber is particularly popular among people who want to be able to enjoy a night of club-hopping without having to worry about assigning a designated driver beforehand—now, they can just tap on the app and call for an Uber.
 However, although Uber has created a convenient way for people to travel without having to drive themselves or use public transportation services, Uber drivers are as fallible as the rest of us and despite their good driving records, could still become involved in a road crash.
-If you were hurt in a rideshare accident and want to consult with an Uber accident lawyer in Grandview, contact Mayer & Rosenberg, P.C. for a free case evaluation today.
+If you were hurt in a rideshare accident and want to consult with an Uber accident lawyer, contact Mayer & Rosenberg, P.C. for a free case evaluation today.

 The Federal Motor Carrier Safety Administration, Insurance Information Institute and Department of Transportation typically gather data and release annual reports on things like traffic accident trends, including vehicle-specific data on injury crashes and fatality crashes.
 However, none of these entities to date have released any data specific to rideshare vehicles like Uber cars.
 One group, the Taxicab, Limousine & Paratransit Association (TLPA) has taken note of this lack of statistical data and has been keeping track of incidents involving Uber and other rideshare vehicles on their Who’s Driving You? website.